 How to fix storage issues on the Samsung Galaxy Ace

-Low memory is an all-too familiar problem for entry-level smartphone users; especially owners of older smartphones like the Samsung Galaxy Ace.
+Low memory is an all-too familiar problem for entry-level smartphone users, especially owners of older handsets like the Samsung Galaxy Ace (GT-S5830).
 Let's take a look at how to free up space and get rid of those low-storage warning messages.

-Our smartphone storage & memory guide has some great advice on freeing up space for your phone, so if we haven't haven't resolved your problem on this page, why not check out what other advice our Agents have to offer!
+Our Agents have written a general smartphone storage & memory guide which has some great advice on freeing up space, no matter which platform your phone is on.
+Packed full of hints and tips about managing apps and their updates, clearing temporary (cache) data and using cloud storage, it's the perfect starting point to resolving your storage woes., so if we haven't haven't resolved your problem on this page, why not check out what other advice our Agents have to offer!

 Still having problems?

-We’ve noticed that a few Galaxy Ace smartphones never seem to recover any memory space, even after performing the steps listed above.
-This is usually caused by your Contacts app filling up your internal storage as soon as you free a bit of extra space.
+We’ve noticed that a few Galaxy Ace smartphones never seem to recover much memory space, even after performing the steps listed here.
+This is usually caused by the Contacts app filling up your internal storage as soon as you free a bit of extra space.
 If you’ve cleared data from larger apps like Facebook or Google Maps and are still having storage issues, it’s worth checking to see whether you've fallen victim to this particular bug.

 To find out if your device is having this problem, follow the steps below:

-- Open your Apps list and press on the Settings icon, then scroll down and tap on Applications.
+- Open your Apps list and tap on the Settings icon, then scroll down and tap on Applications.

-- Press on Manage Applications and tap All at the top of the screen.
+- Touch on Manage Applications and tap All at the top of the screen.
 This will show you a full list of all apps currently installed on your Galaxy Ace.

 Typically this should only be a few hundred kilobytes (KB) at most, if it’s anything more than a few megabytes then it may well be that your device is having this issue.
 In our example, you can see Contacts Storage actually takes up 12.23MB on our Galaxy Ace.